Are we safe?

 The month of June.
 The berries are not yet ripe, the bears come down to the beach to roll rocks for eels, crabs and isopods.
 The fall timing of the salmon run is so variable that it is impossible to know when in August is best.
 In late August the salmon come and go up stream in response to unpredictable rain events.
-People come to us with huge expectations, which a pretty hard to fulfill as our wildlife moves in unpredictable manner.
+People come to us with huge expectations in August, which a pretty hard to fulfill as our wildlife moves in unpredictable manner.
 We do our best to show you what shows up that day.
 Our excellent Trip Advisor reviews reflex our success over the years.

 How close do we get to the bears?

 Provincial Wildlife Branch Bear Viewing Guidelines require that we stay from the bears 50 meters.
 This is a distance safe for us and generous to the bears.
 The bears do wander in closer, and thats their choice.
 Most Glendale grizzlies are habituated to people, and as long as we stay outside of their personal comfort zone (120 feet), we are safe and they are unmolested by our presence.
 Our tours are not bear whispering tours.
 We consider grizzly bears to be wild animals, wanting to be unmolested as they feed.
 On some days mothers will park their cubs close to us as defense against attacks by large boars.
 We stay quiet, and our only movement is the finger on the camera shutter.

 Photo courtesy of Mark Plessers and V. de Meerleer of Belgium.

 How should we act if a bear appears suddenly close-by?